TheSeanis/Android-Security-Evaluation-Environment/README.md

 	* In the same or another terminal, type `drozer console connect`

 * [Firebase Scanner](https://github.com/shivsahni/FireBaseScanner)
-	* **Description:** Firebase Scanner is another exploit discovery tool that was used against the mobile application.
-It specializes in discovering misconfigurations within the mobile application.
+	* **Description:** Firebase Scanner is tool that specializes in discovering misconfigurations within the mobile application's implementation of Firebase backend configurations and instances.
 	* Dependencies
 		* Python 2.7
 	* Installation